dwillis/testudo/README.md

 # testudo

-**testudo** is a robust Python scraper for collecting course information from the University of Maryland's [Schedule of Classes](https://app.testudo.umd.edu/soc/).
-It extracts comprehensive data including course titles, enrollment numbers, schedules, locations, instructor information, and more.
+**testudo** is a Python scraper for collecting course information from the University of Maryland's [Schedule of Classes](https://app.testudo.umd.edu/soc/).
+It extracts data including course titles, enrollment numbers, schedules, locations, instructor information, and more.

 ## Features

+- 📦 **Modern Python packaging** with uv support
+- 🔧 **Flexible CLI** with multiple operation modes
+- 🗄️ **SQLite conversion** to transform JSON course data into queryable databases
+- 📊 **CSV export** for spreadsheet analysis and data processing
 - 🔄 **Resilient scraping** with automatic retries and exponential backoff
 - 📊 **Comprehensive logging** with detailed progress tracking and error reporting
 - 🧪 **Test mode** for safe development and testing
 - 🏗️ **Modular architecture** with separate components for parsing, data models, and orchestration
 - ✅ **Full test suite** with unit tests and type checking
-- 📦 **Modern Python packaging** with uv support
-- 🔧 **Flexible CLI** with multiple operation modes
-- 🗄️ **SQLite conversion** to transform JSON course data into queryable databases
-- 📊 **CSV export** for spreadsheet analysis and data processing

 ## Quick Start